tangrams/PI-GPS/README.md

 tangram -m
 ```

-You can exit with pressing `q`.

 *Note:* that we are running tangram with the ```-m``` flag to display the mouse

 ## Modify Tangram-ES to fetch tiles locally

-Sometimes for DIY project, getting fast internet access could be a problem, for example if you are making a DIY GPS for your car.
-In this post we are going to share how you can set your Tangram-ES app to use pre-download tiles.
-Enjoy!
+Getting fast internet access directly to your RaspberryPi could be a problem, specially if you are planning to use this GPS devices in your bicycle.
+Let’s see what you need to do to download the map tiles locally so you don’t need an internet access to use Tangram-Es.

-Now that we have tangram-es installed and tested is time for us to make some changes that will make tangram search for local files instead of fetching them from a server.
+We install Tangram-ES and tested it in the previous section.
+Now is time for us to make some changes that will make Tangram-ES search for local files instead of fetching them from a server.

 With this changes tangram will search for tiles inside the ```tiles/``` directory.

-For that open ```core/src/tangram.cpp``` in you favorite text editor.
+For that open ```~/PI-GPS/tangram-es/core/src/tangram.cpp``` in you favorite text editor.

 ```bash
 cd ~/PI-GPS/tangram-es